 Grants and selection rounds

-In 2013 the Hubert Bals Fund has close to €500.000 at its disposal and is able to make individual grants of up to €10.000 for script and project development and €20.000 for post-production.
-Selection rounds take place twice a year, with application deadlines on 1 March and 1 September.
+In 2013 the Hubert Bals Fund had close to €500.000 at its disposal and was able to make individual grants of up to €10.000 for script and project development and €20.000 for post-production.
+Selection rounds take place twice a year, with application deadlines on 1 March and 1 August.

 Hubert Bals Fund Plus